sporeprotocol/spore-sdk/docs/recipes/construct-transaction.md

 2. Encode and decode the cell data of spores/clusters
 3. Simplify application and service development with helpful utilities

 So, let's start by peeling off a corner of the spore-sdk.
-The following instructions will show you how developers can construct a transaction to create a spore on-chain.
+The following instructions will focus on the first functionality, demonstrating how to create a spore on-chain using spore-sdk by constructing a transaction.

 ## Create a transaction